couchbase-examples/streamlit-quickstart/README.md

 The [Couchbase-Streamlit Connector](https://github.com/Couchbase-Ecosystem/couchbase-streamlit-connector) provides a seamless way to integrate Couchbase with Streamlit applications.
 This connector simplifies database operations, allowing developers to interact with Couchbase clusters directly within Streamlit without requiring extensive SDK knowledge.

 This quickstart tutorial will guide you through building a basic Streamlit application with Couchbase, covering fundamental **CRUD** (Create, Read, Update, Delete) and **Query** operations.
 If you want to see the simple app built in this tutorial, check it out [here](https://couchbase-st-tutorial.streamlit.app/).
+The whole code for this tutorial is available [here](https://github.com/couchbase-examples/streamlit-quickstart/blob/main/Home.py).

 If you're looking for a more comprehensive application with advanced functionalities, refer to [this tutorial](https://github.com/couchbase-examples/couchbase-tutorials/tree/main/tutorial/markdown/python/streamlit), which builds the [Couchbase Connector Demo App](https://couchbase-connector-demo-app.streamlit.app/).